RedRock42/Udacity-DataAnalyticsNanodegree-Portfolio/P3.Explore & Summarize Data with R/README.md

 This folder contains the files for the P3.
 Red Wine Quality Analysis

-*Goal of Project:* Investigate the red wine quality dataset using R libraries and a multiple linear regression model to find if any of the 11 independent physicochemical properties can be used to predict the quality rating of a wine.
+*Goal of Project:* Investigate the red wine quality dataset using R libraries and a multiple linear regression model utilizing the backward elimination method on the 11 independent physicochemical properties to predict future wine quality ratings.

 WineQuality_Final.html - Main project file